Choral Tales Project

 As Re-told by Shirin Sabri

 [This story was a favorite of Nelson Mandela.
-Versions of the story are found in Tanzania, Zimbabwe, and other parts of East Africa, where they are known as "The Cat who Came Indoors" and by other names.]
+Varying versions of the story are found in Tanzania, Zimbabwe, and other parts of East Africa, where they are known as "The Cat who Came Indoors" and by other names.]

 There was once a little striped cat who walked the wide grasslands of the Serengeti.
 She was a very small cat in a very big place, and she decided that what she needed was a powerful friend.
 She hunched quietly in the brown grasses by the waterhole, listening and watching, considering who would make the most formidable protector.
 In the distance, on the far side of the waterhole, there was a woman approaching with a water-pot carried high on her shoulder, but the cat paid no attention to her.
 Gazelles and zebra, wildebeest and buffalo all came down to drink, jostling each other and trampling the mud.
 The cat sank low, the black tip of her tail twitching, ears pricked forward, wondering which of these creatures might be the most powerful.